Slow Start (manga): Main characters

-A resident of the apartment building where Hana and Shion live.
+Hiroe is a resident of the apartment building where Hana and Shion live.
 After an experience not dissimilar to Hana's led her to miss her university exams, the guilt of lying to her peers caused her to become a shut-in.
 She soon starts to become more confident after meeting Hana and is one of the few people who knows about her situation.
 Named after 10,000 (万, Man, Han).